 Her work spans scale and discipline: from product and furniture design to one-off commissions across craft, art, fashion and interiors.
 What ties her work together is her ability to distil culture and craftsmanship to create pieces of emotional resonance.
 She captures the power of the human hand to tell stories that touch the heart.
 She calls her approach: handmade and heartmade.

 Collection: Funquetry Collection

-Material: French oak natural finish with marquetry
+Material: French oak natural finish with marquetry.

-Color: Light brown with green pattern
+Color: Light brown with blue pattern

 Dimensions: (W 12 x L 25 x H 5) cm